 Speech Language Therapy

 If you are concerned about your child’s speech-language development or hearing, please contact the Centre and make a referral to the Speech-Language Therapy department for an assessment.
 Use our online Request form to easily seek help.
 We encourage families to have their child’s hearing assessed prior to their speech and language assessment.
-If you are not sure if your child requires assistance in these areas, you may phone the Centre and speak to the Central Intake Coordinator at 705-748-2337, ext.
+If you are unsure if your child requires assistance in these areas, you may phone the Centre and speak to the Central Intake Coordinator at 705-748-2337, ext.
 100.

 To find speech resources for your child, visit our Resources for Parents and Caregivers page and search by topic.